Ransomware Prevention at your Business

 There are a few things that are throwing gas on the fire and helping cyber criminals work even more efficiently.

-Crypto currency: Digital currency makes it easier for attackers to translate their stolen data assets into currency.
-This is because crypto currencies make it harder to recover extortion money.
-This is because of the anonymous nature of some crypto currencies.
+Digital currency makes it easier for attackers to translate their stolen data assets into currency.
+This is because cryptocurrencies make it harder to recover extortion money.
+This is because of the anonymous nature of some cryptocurrencies.
 Digital currency provides a perfect way for attackers to get payouts from their victims and for stolen data.
+Read more on the crypto ransom attacks rise.

-Dark web marketplaces: These act as easily accessible places for selling data stolen during an attack and accessing other resources too.
+These act as easily accessible places for selling data stolen during an attack and accessing other resources too.
+Read on the top five dark web marketplaces.

 How can your business work on Ransomware Prevention